How to configure grid and ruler in PowerPoint

 • Snap to.
 Checkboxes that let you choose if you want to snap objects to grid or other objects.

 • Grid settings.
-Let you configure the grid spacing and display the grid on the screen or not.
+Let you configure the grid spacing in PowerPoint and decide whether to display the grid on the screen or not.

 • Guide settings.
 Let you choose to display drawing guides on the screen or display smart guides when shapes are aligned.